abrahamgr/home-lab/README.md

 # Setup

-All services must use the same Docker network and it should be created manually or ensure all Compose files refer to it.
+All services must use the same Docker network and it should be created manually to ensure all Compose files refer to it.

 ```bash
 docker network create frontend_network